DHTMLX/docs-diagram/docs/api/diagram/scroll_event.md

 ### Description

-@short: fires when a diagram is being scrolled
+@short: Fires when a diagram is being scrolled

 ### Usage